 - Acts of advocacy/quarter

 - Advocacy coverage by account (or % of accounts with at least one active advocate)

 - Revenue influenced by reference calls

 Hint: Where you can, collect benchmarks for all of these numbers before you launch your program so you can use the data to illustrate growth over time.

 How you decide to track these will depend largely on the resources at your disposal, but where there’s a will, there’s a way for every advocate marketer:

-- The Good Old Fashioned Spreadsheet: Whether you’re a PowerPoint purist or a Google Sheet freak, you can track key metrics with relatively little effort in a spreadsheet.
+- The Good Old Fashioned Spreadsheet: Whether you’re an Excel purist or a Google Sheet freak, you can track key metrics with relatively little effort in a spreadsheet.
 Use a simple COUNT formula to tally acts of advocacy, and a SUM formula to add up the value of closed-won deals where a reference call took place.
 Simply duplicate the tab to create tracking for subsequent quarters (or even months if you want to get more granular), and voila!
 Your advocacy metrics are being tracked.

 - Your CRM: Ops people are in pretty high demand at most organizations, but you may come across a unicorn in human disguise that’s willing to help you build some of these custom fields and reports to track advocacy.
 You might even get your very own dashboard!
 Then, all you need to do is log the advocacy in the CRM, and the reports/dashboard will update to give you (and your boss) at-a-glance tracking.